lijjinn/CPSC455_Project1/README.md

-# Real-Time Chat Application
+#  User Guide:Real-Time Chat Application

 # Overview

-This project is a real-time chat application built using Flask and Socket.IO.
-It allows users to join or create chat rooms, send and receive messages in real time, and manage multiple active users per room.
+Welcome to the Real-Time Chat Application!
+This web-based chat platform allows you to create or join chat rooms, send messages in real time, and interact with other users seamlessly.

 # Features

-- Real-time messaging: Users can send and receive messages instantly.
+- Instant messaging – Messages are sent and received in real time.

-- Room-based chat: Users can create or join chat rooms using unique room codes.
+- Chat rooms – Users can join existing chat rooms using a room code or create their own.

-- User authentication (session-based): Users must enter a name before joining a chat room.
+- User-friendly interface – Simple and intuitive chat layout.

+- Connection notifications – See when users join or leave a chat room.

 - WebSocket communication: Messages are transmitted over a WebSocket connection using Flask-SocketIO.

-- Automatic room management: The system automatically deletes inactive rooms.

-- Graceful handling of connections and disconnections: Users joining or leaving rooms trigger notifications.
+- Secure and session-based – Users enter a name before joining a chat room.

+- No rate limiting – Users can send messages without restrictions (see below for details).

 # Technologies Used